wp-plugins/3d-slider-slicebox/readme.txt

 Note: if anyone wants any more features kindly add a topic in support.

+<h4>My other plugins</h4>
+<a href="http://wordpress.org/extend/plugins/custom-right-click-menu/">Custom right click menu</a> : define your own right click context menu for copyright and other issues </br>
+<a href="http://wordpress.org/extend/plugins/custom-right-click-menu/">Gamma Gallery</a> : a stylish responsive image gallery for wordpress.
+It comes with a great full screen view and options for slideshow play/pause and automatically enhances itself to any resolution.

 == Installation and usage ==

  - Add and activate the plugin, add the template tag `<?php if(sb_slides_display()){sb_slides_display();} ?>`